-An ITP diagnosis is sometimes associated with an infection and antibiotics can raise the platelet count.
-There has been considerable research on the success of antibiotics used to treat H-pylori in those diagnosed with ITP.
-The eradication of other infections can also raise the platelet count.
+An ITP diagnosis and the low platelet count it causes are sometimes associated with a bacterial infection—and antibiotics used to fight the infection have been shown to raise platelet counts.
+There has been considerable research on the success of antibiotics used to treat the H. pylori (helicobacter pylori) bacteria infection in those diagnosed with ITP.
+The treatment and eradication of other infections can also help raise the platelet count.

-B-cell depletion by a monoclonal antibody (anti-CD20, rituximab) has not been approved by the FDA to treat ITP, although it has become a widely used treatment choice.
-It works by disabling and changing B-cells, a type of white blood cell.
-Other anti-CD20 options are in clinical trials.
+B-cell depletion by a monoclonal antibody (anti-CD20, rituximab [Rituxan®]) is a widely used treatment choice, but has not been approved by the Food and Drug Administration (FDA) to treat ITP.
+B-cell depletion works by disabling and changing B-cells, a type of white blood cell.

-Various chemotherapy drugs have been used as a second or third-line treatment choice for chronic ITP patients.
+Various chemotherapy drugs, including vincristine (Oncovin®) and cyclophosphamide (Cytoxan®) have been used as a second or third-line treatment choice for chronic ITP patients.
 Each has a slightly different side effect profile.
-They have been effective in a small percentage of cases and can be quite toxic.
-They have not been approved by the FDA to treat ITP.
+While they have been effective in a small percentage of cases, chemotherapy drugs can be quite toxic and have not been approved by the FDA to treat ITP.

-An IV drip of immunoglobulin, a type of antibody, is also referred to as IVIg, IGG or IGIV.
-This treatment is a temporary measure and is not expected to result in a sustained, elevated platelet count, although in some rare cases this does happen.
-It can be repeated for longer lasting results.
-IVIg is manufactured by several companies, some of which have received FDA approval for its use in the treatment of ITP.
+Intravenous immunoglobulin (IVIG) is a type of antibody treatment used as a “front line” therapy to temporarily elevate platelet counts.
+Although IVIG is not expected to result in a sustained, elevated platelet count, in rare cases this does occur and the drug can be repeated for longer lasting results.
+IVIG is manufactured by several companies, some of which have received FDA approval for its use in the treatment of ITP.

-This is a surgical procedure where the spleen is removed.
-The spleen is a large blood filter which, for many people, removes antibody-coated platelets.
+This is a surgical procedure to remove the spleen.
+The spleen is a large blood filter, which for many people removes antibody-coated platelets.
 Theoretically, if the spleen is removed, the platelets will remain in circulation.
 However, there are other ways the body removes platelets, so this treatment sometimes fails to have a lasting effect.

-More of a strategy than a treatment, ‘Watchful Waiting’ means choosing to live with your current, safe counts while carefully monitoring your disease and treatment options.
+More of a strategy than a treatment, ‘Watchful Waiting’ means choosing to live with you or your child's current platelet counts while carefully monitoring the disease and treatment options.